eliflali/book-reading-tracker/README.md

 # Book Reading Tracker

-A simple and elegant web application to track your reading progress.
-Built with Vue 3 and the Composition API.

 ## Features

-- 📚 Add books with title, author, page count, and reading status
+- Add books with title, author, page count, and reading status
+- Update and delete books
-- 🔍 Search and filter books by title, author, and reading status
+- Filter by reading status and search by title or author
-- ⭐ Mark books as favorites
+- Mark books as favorites
-- 🌓 Dark mode support
+- Dark mode support
-- 💾 Data persistence using localStorage
+- Data persistence using localStorage
-- 📱 Responsive design for all devices
+- Responsive design for all devices
+- Summary info: see counts for each reading status
+- About page (via Vue Router)
-- 🧪 Unit tests for core functionality
+- Unit tests for core functionality

 ## Project Setup